Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Abstract

 \section{Abstract}

-We investigate a strategy for improving the computational efficiency of contrastive learning of visual representations by leveraging a small amount of supervised information during pre-training.
-We propose a semi-supervised loss, \putalg, based on noise-contrastive estimation, that aims to distinguish examples of different classes in addition to the self-supervised instance-wise pretext tasks.
-We find that \putalg can be used to match the semi-supervised learning accuracy of previous contrastive approaches with significantly less computational effort.
+We investigate a strategy for improving the efficiency of contrastive learning of visual representations by leveraging a small amount of supervised information during pre-training.
+We propose a semi-supervised loss, \putalg, based on noise-contrastive estimation and neighbourhood component analysis, that aims to distinguish examples of different classes in addition to the self-supervised instance-wise pretext tasks.
+On ImageNet, we find that \putalg can be used to match the semi-supervised learning accuracy of previous contrastive approaches while using less than half the amount of pre-training and compute.
 Our main insight is that leveraging even a small amount of labeled data during pre-training, and not only during fine-tuning, provides an important signal that can significantly accelerate contrastive learning of visual representations.
+Our code is available online at \href{https://github.com/facebookresearch/suncet}{github.com/facebookresearch/suncet}.